SoonbeomChoi/saebyulgan-blog/index.md

----
-layout: default
----
+In this post, we  introduce  a  Korean  singing  voice  synthesis  system  based  on  auto-regressive  generative  adversarialnetwork (GAN).

-## Overview
+### Overview
 <p align="justify">
-In this post, we  introduce  a  Korean  singing  voice  synthesis  system  based  on  auto-regressive  generative  adversarialnetwork (GAN).
-In an end-to-end framework, the system generates spectrogram from score and text information.
-Focusing on the difference between the speech synthesisand the singing voice synthesis problem, we develop a model based on GAN for singing voice synthesis.
-To solve discontinuity problem in conventional GAN, we proposed auto-regressive method for convolutional neural network (CNN).
-Additionally, We adopted boundary equilibrium GAN objective to generates high quality spectrogram.
+Singing voice synthesis is a complicated task that involves multidimensional controls of a singer model, including phonemic modulation by lyrics, pitch control by music score, and natural elements such as breath sounds and vibrato expressions.
+Recently, end-to-end learning models based on GAN have drawn much interest to overcome the limitation of concatenative synthesis and statistical parametric models.
+When GAN is applied to the audio domain, it entails several issues: the choice of audio representation to generate, handling temporal continuity between two adjacent outputs, finding an effective loss metric for the audio representation.
+We propose a Korean singing voice synthesis system that addresses the issues using an auto-regressive GAN that generates spectrogram with the boundary equilibrium objective.
 </p>

 ![Model Architecture Ver 5 small artboard 2](https://user-images.githubusercontent.com/15067112/67160811-804e5180-f38f-11e9-8304-1c99420d644a.jpg)
 <p align="center">Figure.1 Overview of the proposed singing voice synthesis system.</p>

-## Auto-Regressive Method
+### Auto-Regressive Method
 <p align="justify">
 A fundamental issue in the image-based approach when it is applied to audio data is that the model can span only a short audio segment and therefore successive segments generated over time can be discontinuous.
 To address this problem, we propose an auto-regressive conditional GAN which uses spectrogram in a previous time step as input to produce spectrogram in the current time step.
 Following figure shows how auto-regressive (AR) method helps generating continuous spectrogram.
 Without AR method the model generates distinct images of spectrogram but with AR method spectrogram is generated refered to previous spectrogram.